anthro-id/legal/en-US/PRIVACY.md

 - **We don't sell your personal information.** Our business is based on features and/or services that we provided to our users, not from selling your personal information to other parties.

 - **For us, and others safety.** We use certain information to help identify violations of our [Terms of Use](/legal/terms) and to prevent unlawful activities from occurring on the Platform.

+We comply with Indonesia regulation laws, in accordance with the provisions set out in the [**Undang-Undang No. 27 Tahun 2022 tentang Perlindungan Data Pribadi (UU PDP)**](https://peraturan.bpk.go.id/Details/229798/uu-no-27-tahun-2022) or [**Law Number 27 of 2022 on Personal Data Protection**](https://peraturan.bpk.go.id/Details/229798/uu-no-27-tahun-2022).

+If you are using the Platform outside Indonesia, please read our **[Terms of Use](/legal/terms) section 5**.

 # What Information We Have & Where We Get It?
 If you decide to use our services, we may also collect additional information necessary to facilitate your experience, such as event participation details, ticket purchases, and communication preferences.